bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_DiscreteAccessoryTypeRailBrace/Documentation.md

 Properties of rail brace used in railway.
-The property set can be used by the predefined type RAILBRACE of IfcDiscreteAccessory
+The property set can be used by the predefined type RAILBRACE of IfcDiscreteAccessory.